Section 9 Funding Sources

 Enter receipts into CASES21 using the relevant general ledger revenue code in the range 71000 to 73541.
 Refer to Chart of Accounts for Victorian Government Schools for a detailed listing.

 9.5 Locally raised funds — Parent payments

 The Department allocates funding to schools through the Student Resource Package (SRP).
 This includes funding for the standard curriculum program, including associated administration, equipment, facilities and operational costs.
 The Education and Training Act 2006 also empowers school councils to charge parents for items that the school provides or makes available to the student.
-The items may be categorised as either Essential Student Learning Items or Optional Items.
-School council may also ask parents to make a Voluntary Financial Contribution to the school for a stated purpose.
+The items may be categorised as either Curriculum Contributions or Extra-Curricular Items and Activities.
+School council may also ask parents to make Other Contributions to the school for a stated purpose.

 9.5.1 Mandatory policy (Must do)

-If the school receives voluntary contributions in relation to a building or library fund, the school must have previously obtained Australian Taxation Office Deductible Gift Recipient (DGR) endorsement (refer to ).
+If the school receives other contributions in relation to a building or library fund, the school must have previously obtained Australian Taxation Office Deductible Gift Recipient (DGR) endorsement (refer to ).

-Enter transactions into CASES21 using the relevant Chart of Account general ledger code for Essential Educational items (74405), Optional Items (74406) and Voluntary Financial Contributions (74407).
+Enter transactions into CASES21 using the relevant Chart of Account general ledger code for Curriculum Contributions (74408), Extra-Curricular Items and Activities (74409) and Other Contributions (74410).

 9.5.2 Prohibited policy (Must not do)

-Enter Voluntary Financial Contributions into CASES21 until they have been received.
+Enter Curriculum Contributions and Other Contributions into CASES21 until they have been received.